How To Look After Your Boiler This Spring

 As Spring is now in full swing, many of us will be looking at carrying out the annual Spring clean in our homes in preparation of the summer months.
 But how many of us will ignore the fact that our boiler also needs to be looked after too?
 It’s been working hard to keep us warm all winter and we still may need to switch on the heating during the Spring months.
 To make sure your boiler gets the same level of TLC as the rest of your home, we’ve come up with some tips on how to look after your boiler this spring.

 Just like your car, because your boiler is running without a problem, there’s no reason to carry out any maintenance on it.
-So, rather than wait until something does go wrong, which could cost you a small fortune if you don’t have a boiler maintenance plan, it’s hugely beneficial to carry out some basic maintenance to keep your boiler running smoothly.
+So, rather than wait until something does go wrong, which could cost you a small fortune if you don’t have a boiler service and maintenance plan, it’s hugely beneficial to carry out some basic maintenance to keep your boiler running smoothly.

 CHECK FOR LEAKAGES